Hoimar/Planet-Generator/README.md

 ### Quick Start

 To quickly get started, open the downloaded folder like a normal project in Godot and run it.
 You can then navigate a spaceship around the solar system demo scene.
 The keys are:
+* Mouse to rotate ship
 * WASD for movement
 * hold Shift for faster speed increment
 * hold Control to rotate the camera
-* F1 to switch to wireframe mode
+* F1 to switch generating wireframe meshes on/off
-* F2 to randomly color generated TerrainPatch chunks
+* F2 to switch random coloring of terrain patches on/off

 ### Using the addon